NatGr/projectAdA/README.md

 		has he computed the metadata correctly
 		- MentionDocTone: the tone used in the article.

 Regarding the data size, the total dataset weight is of 112GB but it is mostly composed of the GDELT graph which we won't use.
 After performing the above mentionned data selecting/cleaning, the size of the parquet files were of 0.83 and 3.09 GB (12GB on disc).
 We thus decided to download a subset of these locally to test our scripts and then to perform the analysis on the real data on the cluster.

+The script we ran on the cluster are located in the src folder.
+To extract the aforementionned columns, we used *get\_usefull\_data.py*, *sample\_fraction.py* is used to sample a fraction of the data that we can use locally. *perform\_join.py* is a utility function used by the other scripts to preprocess the parquet files outputted by *get\_usefull\_data.py*.
+The other scripts generate the different dataframes we load in the notebook from the parquet files.

 # A list of internal milestones
 <!-- Add here a sketch of your planning for the next project milestone. -->